chandrakantsharma007/Vehicle-toll/README.md

 However, in this repo i am only considering truck,bus,car and motorbike.

 # Requirements
-## Opencv
+ 1.Opencv
--Pretrained yolo-coco model(cfg,weights,names).
+ 2.Pretrained yolo-coco model(cfg,weights,names).
--A sample video.
+ 3.A sample video.

 So, to run this code you first need to download cfg,weights file from this site- https://pjreddie.com/darknet/yolo/  and you can download the names file from the repo.